cafriheliks/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on profiling and measured performance data."

 This quote emphasizes the importance of prioritizing simplicity and readability in coding, instead of blindly optimizing without evidence that it will improve the overall efficiency or functionality of your program.
 It's a reminder to strike a balance between writing efficient code and keeping it comprehensible and adaptable for future improvements and maintenance.

+# 2024-02-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that are most critical to your project, you can ensure that you are making progress towards your goals.

+Second, planning ahead is essential for staying organized and avoiding last-minute panic.
+Break down your projects into smaller, manageable tasks and create a timeline for each.
+Using a task management tool, such as Trello or Asana, can help keep you on track and ensure you don't forget any important steps.
+Planning ahead also allows you time to research and learn new skills, which can be crucial for overcoming obstacles and staying ahead of the curve.
+ - 来自NLP